 Reviews: GM and Ford’s vehicles haven’t always exuded the quality that may have been hiding in there somewhere.
 Cheap-feeling interior materials, raspy-sounding engines, and gap-filled construction didn’t give potential buyers the feeling of confidence that even lesser Japanese brands manage to carry off.

 GM and Ford deserve credit for what they’ve done so far.
 But American consumers have shown they still need a lot more proof.

 There are problems with Ford and General Motors.

-At the end of 2004, the latest date for which figures are available, GM’s pension funds (both inside the U.S. and out) had $100 billion in assets, which is wealth belonging to GM’s employees, retirees, and dependents.
+At the end of 2004, the latest date for which figures are available, GM’s pension funds (both inside the U.S. and out) had $100 billion in assets, wealth belonging to GM’s employees and retirees, and dependents.
 To that, you can add $19 billion that GM has put in a dedicated account for retiree health benefits.
 That makes $119 billion that GM has banked for its employees.
-In contrast, the shareholders of GM recently owned they’re grubby $13 billion in market value.
+In contrast, the shareholders of GM recently owned their grubby $13 billion in market value.
 That is a bizarre, Alice-in-Autoland result from 98 years in which capitalism supposedly reigned.

-Companies like Nissan is driven by visionary CEO Ghosn has been making some of the best cars off late.
+Companies like Nissan are driven by visionary CEO Ghosn, who has been making some of the best cars off late.
 They are listening to the consumers while the American companies are not.
-Ghosn entered the tough world of the Japanese business and managed to close factories and retire people when it is almost impossible to do something like that in Japan.
-People need to make some very tough decision and he has been able to do it.
+Ghosn entered the harsh world of Japanese business and managed to close factories and retire people when it is almost impossible to do something like that in Japan.
+People need to make some callous decisions, and he has been able to do it.
 No wonder that now he is also the CEO of Renault the French company and combined Nissan and Renault are in the top 5 manufacturers worldwide and have a 9.6% market share.

 1. Wal-Mart Stores 287,989.0 10,267.0